-Benin was the first country in Africa to join LoCAL-UNCDF.
-It was first piloted in three communes of Atacora-Donga.
-An additional three communes from Alibori are already joining with the co-financing from the Government of Benin, opening the door to many more.
+Benin was the first country in Africa to join UNCDF's LoCAL programme.
+It was first piloted in three communes of Atacora-Donga, in Northern Region.
+Additional communes joined with the co-financing from the Government of Benin, opening the door to many more.
 The National Fund for Environment and Climate as nominated as Benin’s national implementing entity to pursue accreditation with the Green Climate Fund (GCF), with a view to scaling up LoCAL.

-The evaluation of national vulnerability carried out as part of the development of the 2008 Programme d’Action National d’Adaptation aux changements climatiques (National Action Programme for Climate Change Adaptation, PANA) identified three major climate risks: drought; late, heavy rains; and flooding.
+The 2008 evaluation of Benin's national vulnerabilities - Programme d’Action National d’Adaptation aux changements climatiques (National Action Programme for Climate Change Adaptation, PANA) - identified three major climate risks: drought; late, heavy rains; and flooding.
 The resources with the highest exposure to these risks are drainage basins, subsistence agriculture and water resources.
-The most exposed social groups are small farmers, market gardeners and emerging farmers, and fishers.
-Similarly, the vulnerability and adaptation to climate change studies carried out in connection with the Second National Paper on Climate Change identify four vulnerable sectors: the coast, water resources, forestry and agriculture.
+The most exposed social groups are small farmers, market gardeners and emerging farmers, and fishermen.
+A vulnerability and adaptation to climate change study identified four vulnerable sectors: the coast, water resources, forestry and agriculture.

-Benin has commune authorities that are independent in both financial and management terms, and a national funding mechanism for local development, the Fonds d’Appui au Développement des Communes [Local Development Support Fund, FADeC].
+The communes in Benin are independent in both financial and management terms, and a national funding mechanism for local development, the Fonds d’Appui au Développement des Communes [Local Development Support Fund, FADeC] is supporting them.
 Commune authorities in Benin are responsible for environmental protection, as confirmed by the Environmental Governance Charter.
-Despite the part commune authorities should play in the national effort to plan and implement appropriate adaptation measures, the 2003 National Adaptation Strategy did not specify any particular role for them.
+Despite the role commune should play in the national effort to plan and implement appropriate adaptation measures, the 2003 National Adaptation Strategy does not specify any particular role for them.

 Objectives, Results and Activities